AceRNorth/gdsims/_sources/user_guide/adv_options.rst

 Boundary type
 -------------

 The boundary type of the model area can be modified.
-This means modifying the type of boundary conditions applied to the boundaries of the square area.
+This means modifying the type of boundary conditions applied to the boundaries of the simulation area.
 Two boundary type options currently exist:

 - Toroid (default)
 - Edge